jamesrockey/Twitter-User-Scraper/README.md

 # Twitter User Scraper
-Twitter User Scraper is a command line application that utilizes Twitter's API through the tweepy package using as little api calls as possible.
-This application also uses the jsonpickle package to save and load user data to a json file.
+Twitter User Scraper is a command line application that utilizes Twitter's API to gather public information on twitter users by username.
+Popular uses of this project include sentimental analysis for trading, as well as exploring your friend's social networks.

 Installation
 ------------